MikeDigitize/inheritance/README.md

 ```

-So as long as my build process is designed in a way that allows me to bundle the base class with extensions I can pick and choose to add whatever functionality I needed.
-For example, with Gulp:
+This way is easy but too simplistic and inflexible but the good news is that as long as my build process is designed in a way that allows me to bundle the base class with extensions I can pick and choose to add whatever functionality I needed an create an instance of Gender or Employee both of which build on the base class of Person.
+For example, this is about as simple as it gets with Gulp:

 ```javascript
 gulp.task('js:base-employee', () => {